Aloha from DOTAX!

 Hawaii Tax ID Number Changes

-Existing Hawaii Tax Identification Numbers associated with general excise, transient accommodation, use, sellers collection, rental motor vehicle, and county surcharge tax types will be replaced with a new account number format.
+Existing Hawaii Tax Identification Numbers associated with business tax types will be replaced with a new account number and format as the Department modernizes its computer systems.
 Find out more.

 Tax System Modernization Program